Clarifai/docs/docs/nodejs-sdk/API-Reference/README.md

 - Try the Clarifai demo at: https://clarifai.com/demo
 - Sign up for a free account at: https://portal.clarifai.com/signup
-- Read the documentation at: https://docs.clarifai.com/
+- Read the full implementation reference at the [modules reference page](modules.md)

 ## Installation